 - 4,218 children were provided with an opportunity to learn

 Support Save the Children’s mission.
-Donate to help children in Venezuela, and around the world, survive and thrive.
+Donate to help Venezuela’s children, and all children around the world, survive and thrive.

 Sponsor a Child